 Next, we can start sketching out what our bug will look like.

-.
+Since we're drawing a ladybug I started out by looking at some pictures of ladybugs on Google image search.
 I noticed immediately that they are insects.
 Specifically, that means they have six legs and 3 body sections.
 They have antenna, and the body has the obvious distinctive black spots on a red shell.

 With those notes in mind, begin sketching.
 Remember that you only have to draw one side!
 The other side will be taken care of by Sketchbook Pro, or later in our vector artwork program.